-Compliance will verify with Pharmacy and Finance that outpatient payments to providers for certain drugs and the administration of those drugs (e.g., chemotherapy, anemia) were appropriately billed for the correct amount of units.
-[8] Providers must report units of service as the number of times that service or procedure was performed (ch.
+Description: Compliance will verify with Pharmacy and Finance that outpatient payments to providers for certain drugs and the administration of those drugs (e.g., chemotherapy, anemia) were appropriately billed for the correct amount of units (CMS's Medicare Claims Processing Manual, Pub.
+100-04, ch.
+1, §§ 70.2.3.1 and 80.3.2.2.).
+Providers must report units of service as the number of times that service or procedure was performed (ch.
 5, § 20.2, and ch.
 26, § 10.4).
 Compliance will also verify with Pharmacy and Finance that we bill appropriately for any drug overfill in accordance with the new CMS guidance on this topic.

-Verify Medicare Inpatient Coding Education on New [YEAR] Codes
+34. Verify Medicare Inpatient Coding Education on New 2021 Codes

-Compliance will verify with the applicable business departments that our staff has been educated on the applicable updates to the reimbursement billing codes for [YEAR].
+Description: Compliance will verify. with the applicable business departments that our staff has been educated on the applicable updates to the reimbursement billing codes for 2021.

-IS HIPAA-Related Risk Assessments
+35. IS HIPAA Related Risk Assessments

-Compliance will review applicable HIPAA security findings related to IS third-party audits that are being conducted at various health system facilities to satisfy a HIPAA Security Rule requirement.
+Description: Compliance will review applicable HIPAA security findings related to IS third party audits that are being conducted at various Health System facilities to satisfy a HIPAA Security Rule requirement.
 Compliance will assist as appropriate in any applicable corrective action plans.

-Emergency Medical Treatment and Labor Act (EMTALA)
+36. Emergency Medical Treatment and Active Labor Act (EMTALA)

-EMTALA continues to be an area of governmental concern.
-Corporate Compliance will continue to assess and reassess facilities' compliance with EMTALA in [YEAR].
+Description: EMTALA continues to be an area of governmental concern.
+Corporate Compliance will continue to assess and re-assess facilities compliance with EMTALA in 2021.